real-gain/real-gain-reference/README.md

 ![Agent Configuration](doc/images/procurement.png)

+The resulting procurement establishes a supplier/consumer contract with you and the Solution Provider based on the provided terms and conditions.

 Once a server is procured by a customer its tools will always be considered when the Agent Orchestration decides they are valuable to help with a user prompt.